facuagueria/curotec-challenge/README.md

 The application includes a dashboard with statistics and an interactive movie list.

+I chose using a static dataset for this challenge.
+I'm not using any API or external service.
+If I had selected an external service, I would have used SWRV (https://docs-swrv.netlify.app/) for caching and data fetching.

 ## Core Technologies

 - Vue 3 with Composition API